anshparikh06/Computer-Parts-API/README.md

 ### 1. Access Watsonx Orchestrate

-From your TechZone environment, locate the Watsonx Orchestrate instance.
-Open the link that was provided in Section 0 if you are unable to find the correct one.
-In the search bar, type in "WatsonX Orchestrate."
-You should be brought to the page shown below.
-After that, click **view the existing instance**.
+From your hybrid cloud account, search for "WatsonX Orchestrate" in the search bar.
+For location, pick whichever server is closest to you. **Start a trial->Read and agree to the terms->Create->Launch WatsonX orchestrate**.
 You should land on the Watsonx Orchestrate welcome page.

 ![Figure 1: Accessing WatsonX Orchestrate](images/fig22.png)
 *Figure 1: Accessing WatsonX Orchestrate*